moddio/moddio-docs/scripting-reference/variables/getMapHeight.md

 Get the height of the current map of the game.
+Comes in the form of an intiger.